mcneel/developer.rhino3d.com/_guide_topics/yak/the-package-server.md

 Package names are pretty strict.
 They only allow letters, numbers, hyphens and underscores, e.g. `Hello_World` or `hello-world1`.

+Package names adopt the case used in the very first version that was uploaded.
+Future uploads ignore the case of the package name and all queries are case-insensitive.

 ### Versioning

 Package version numbers must either follow [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html) (e.g. `1.1.0-beta`) or `System.Version` a.k.a.
 Microsoft's four-digit standard (e.g. `1.2.3.4`).